This page details some of the history of the labour movement and Blackburn Labour Party in the local area.

 1979 – Present Day

-Barbara Castle was of course followed by current Labour MP, Jack Straw.
+Barbara Castle was of course followed by Jack Straw.
 Jack had previously been a Political Assistant to Barbara, and was adopted as Labour’s candidate in 1977.
 He was elected to the Commons in 1979.
+In 2013 Jack announced his intention to stand down at the 2015 General Election and was suceeded by current MP Kate Hollern.